Accessibility Resources and Services

 A sensory wall in the Children's Library on the second floor of the Boylston Street Building is designed to engage kids with sensory processing disorders, and the department holds sensory story times and programs with therapy dogs.
 Special adapted tours of the Children's Library can be developed for various groups.
 For more information, please contact the Children's Library at 617.859.2476.

 One adaptive computer station is available for use in Tech Central, on the first floor of the Boylston Street Building.

 Adaptive Computer Station Software and accessories:

-Windows 7 with Microsoft Word 2010 and Internet Explorer, Firefox, and Chrome browsers, including a Large Screen PC, Large Print keyboard, and Magnifier with the following additional tools:
+Windows 10 with Microsoft Office 2016 and Microsoft Edge and Chrome browsers, including a Large Screen monitor with the following additional tools:

-Additional adaptive software is available on other computers.
-Computer use is limited to two hours per day, but it may be extended.
+Computer use is limited to two hours per day, with an automatic extension up to four hours if nobody is waiting.
 Customers must have a Boston Public Library card or a visitor pass to sign up for computer time.
 Telephone reservations are permitted.
 Please call 617.859.2255 to make reservations or for more information about the adaptive computer station.

 All patron computers in all locations have integrated Windows Ease of Access capabilities for text size, high contrast, magnification, and screen reading.
 Staff at the desk can assist patrons with basic computer questions.
 If advanced or extended one-on-one assistance is needed, please make an appointment by emailing email@example.com or calling 617-859-2323.